docker-archive/classicswarm/docs/swarm_at_scale.md

 All containers that are part of the voting application belong to a container network called `mynet`.
-This will be an overlay network that allows all application containers to easily communicate irrespective of the underlying network that each node is on.
+This will be an overlay network that allows all application containers to communicate easily, irrespective of the underlying network that each node is on.

 ### Step 1: Create the network

-You can create the network and join the containers from any node in your VPC that is running Docker Engine.
+You can create the network, and join the containers from any node in your VPC that is running Docker Engine.
 However, best practice when using Docker Swarm is to execute commands from the `manager` node, as this is where all management tasks happen.

 1. Open a terminal on your `manager` node.
-2. Create the overlay network with the `docker network` command
+2. Create the overlay network with the `docker network` command:

         $ sudo docker network create --driver overlay mynet